exabrial/form-binding/README.md

 }
 ```

-* Read a `application/x-www-form-urlencoded` response back from a REST service!
+* Read an `application/x-www-form-urlencoded` response back from a REST service!

 ```
 public TestObject getTestObject() {